nwams/NLTK-Hands-On-Tutorial/README.md

 * Deriving N-Grams from Text &mdash; Creating n-grams (for language classification)

-* Detecting Text Language by Counting Stop Words.ipynb &mdash; A simple way to find out what language a text is written in
+* Detecting Text Language by Counting Stop Words &mdash; A simple way to find out what language a text is written in

 * Language Identifier Using Word Bigrams &mdash; State-of-the-art language classifier